Lord William FitzRoy: Political career

 Fitzroy was still on active service in Aeolus when he was elected as Member of Parliament for the family seat of Thetford in the 1806 election, and so did not make first appearance in the house until 1810, as a supporter of the Whigs.
 He was replaced as MP by his brother Lord John FitzRoy at the 1812 election.

 Personal life

-On 9 August 1816 he married Georgiana Raikes, the second daughter of Thomas Raikes, and had a son and three daughters, including:
+On 9 August 1816 he married Georgiana Raikes, the second daughter of Thomas Raikes and Charlotte, granddaughter of 2nd Earl of Nottingham.
+They had a son and three daughters, including: